-I’ve spent my whole life in Gippsland except for a few holidays and a few years in Melbourne to study Conservation Biology and Ecology.
+I’ve spent my whole life in Gippsland except for a few years in Melbourne to study.
 My husband has also lived his whole life in Gippsland and together we have two children aged five and seven.

 I’ve always taken steps to reduce my environmental footprint, but a restless feeling began to grow inside me that it wasn’t enough anymore and that I needed to work harder to make a difference.
 It was important to me to be the environmentalist I hoped my children would be.
 After all, actions speak louder than words.
 I didn’t know how to satisfy this feeling because I thought I was already doing everything within my means.
 But then I found the Plastic Free July Challenge – to refuse all single-use plastic for one month.